DFE-Digital/fh-shared-kernel/README.md

 By default, the error handling middleware will only be added in the development environment.
 If you want to always add it, irrespective of the environment (useful for local testing), pass `true` as the first parameter.

 If `SupportEmail` is set in the configuration, the error page will include a link to the given support email address.

+To test the not found page, navigate to a URL that doesn't exist, e.g. `/not-found`.

+To test the error page, navigate to `/error/test`, which is a fault-injection page included in the library, explicitly for testing the error page handling.